-6.1 Dr Manisha Upadhyay introduced paper ACM/1281.
+- 6.1 Dr Manisha Upadhyay introduced paper ACM/1281.
 Members had also been provided with 3 annexes which were restricted to their use only.
 The cover paper reminded members of the background to the committee's last consideration of STEC in June 2015 when they had commented on draft EC Guidance on STEC in ready-to-eat foods and responded to 3 specific questions arising from that guidance.
 Following this, the FSA has produced a draft working policy guidance document for use in dealing with foods contaminated with STEC.
-Dr Upadhyay outlined the content of Annex A which considered markers of pathogenicity and virulence in STEC, occurrence of STEC in food, and outbreaks, with a view to identifying any changes that had taken place since 2015.

-6.2 Having highlighting some of the main points in Annex A, Dr Upadhyay asked members to comment on the information in Annex A, to decide if they wanted to change the responses to the 3 questions (a-c) from their 2015 discussion, and to review the general approach used by the Agency in dealing with foods contaminated with STEC and indicate whether this still remains appropriate or whether any improvements could be made.

-6.3 The following comments were made:

-- The paper was very well written and clear. - A member pointed out that the large amount of literature on the subject challenged current thinking about how to assess risk from pathogens.
+Dr Upadhyay outlined the content of Annex A which considered markers of pathogenicity and virulence in STEC, occurrence of STEC in food, and outbreaks, with a view to identifying any changes that had taken place since 2015. - 6.2 Having highlighting some of the main points in Annex A, Dr Upadhyay asked members to comment on the information in Annex A, to decide if they wanted to change the responses to the 3 questions (a-c) from their 2015 discussion, and to review the general approach used by the Agency in dealing with foods contaminated with STEC and indicate whether this still remains appropriate or whether any improvements could be made. - 6.3 The following comments were made: - The paper was very well written and clear. - A member pointed out that the large amount of literature on the subject challenged current thinking about how to assess risk from pathogens.
 It is impossible to take the information as it stands and do enough risk assessments to satisfy all the decisions that have to be made.
 It was very clear from the paper that counting additional virulence factors was not going to solve the problem.
 The existing way of looking at the combination of a particular pathogen and a particular vehicle to work out the potential impact and frequency for the population is difficult to do with this level of information.
-Looking at the gene content of a whole sequence might not be the way forward, there might be another way. - A member drew attention to two additional papers he was aware of that were relevant: Lupolowa et al1 and Annemarie Pielaat et a2.
+The gene content from whole genome sequencing does not tell the whole story and artificial intelligence techniques might help understand risks at this level. - A member drew attention to two additional papers he was aware of that were relevant: Lupolova et al1 and Annemarie Pielaat et al2.